Dahoas/gpt-query/projects/README.md

 # Overview

-The `projects` folder houses projects relying on gptquery to interact with LLM providers.
+The `projects` folder houses simple example scripts as well as more involved projects relying on gptquery to interact with LLM providers.